My Legs Are Mottled. Is It My Veins?

 • Mottled, marbled appearance, especially after standing for long periods

-Whether you have mottling in your legs or not, if you are you are experiencing any of the symptoms of a vein condition, it is worth considering whether an underlying vein condition is present.
+Whether you have mottling in your legs or not, if you are experiencing any of the symptoms of a vein condition, it is worth considering whether an underlying issue is present.

 Other Causes of Mottled Skin